fuji44/dmm-client/README.md

 # DMM Client

-An unofficial TypeScript client for the DMM Affiliate web service.
+An unofficial TypeScript client for the DMM web service.
 The client code is generated using [Kiota](https://github.com/microsoft/kiota).
 The underlying OpenAPI Spec is independently created based on the [official reference](https://affiliate.dmm.com/api/) and the actual behavior of the API.